ComradeVanti/UnityRectConstraints/Documentation~/Padding.md

+﻿# Padding rectangles

-﻿You can pad existing `Rects` using the `Pad` method as well as its "sibling-methods" such as `PadTop` if you are familiar with CSS or Android padding this should all make sense right away.
+You can pad existing `Rects` using the `Pad` method as well as its "sibling-methods" such as `PadTop` if you are familiar with CSS or Android padding this should all make sense right away.
 Here is an example:

 ```csharp
 var rect = new Rect(0, 0, 200, 200);